Managing Customer Support During Peak Times and Product Launches

 Temporary Help and Outsourcing

 Define response templates.
 That way new helpers know how to answer consistently.
 Monitor their work for accuracy.
-If compliance is important, keep logs.
-A system with SOC2 or ISO 27001 compliance can help track everything securely.
+Keep logs so you can track everything securely.

 Post-Launch Follow-Up